Azure/azure-render-hub/docs/00-deployment.md

 ### Using Cloud Shell

 You can create the application via the Azure Cloud Shell [here](https://shell.azure.com/powershell).
+After opening Cloud Shell ensure that it is set to 'Powershell' environment.

 Simply copy the script snippet below, update the $webAppName variable and paste the script below into the cloud shell to create a new AAD application.
 Keep in mind the Web App name must be globally unique and be a valid DNS name as it becomes the host in your website's URL, e.g. https://< webAppName >.azurewebsites.net.